Medically Reviewed by Dr. Shradha Chakhaiyar, MBBS, DGO, MRCOG (London) — IVF Specialist & Reproductive Surgeon

 After implantation, the embryo starts producing human chorionic gonadotropin (hCG).
 This hormone signals the body to maintain pregnancy and is what pregnancy tests detect.

-Embryo Transfer Success Timeline (Day-by-Day IVF Implantation)
+Embryo Transfer Success Timeline (Day-by-Day)

 Many women hope to recognise early signs that their embryo transfer worked.
 While symptoms can vary, some women experience physical changes during early implantation.